-- A minimum of 60 semester credits in courses numbered 1000 or above. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements. - A minimum grade of C must be earned in all program requirements. - Completion of specific degree requirements. - To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.
+- A minimum of 60 semester credits in courses numbered 1000 or above. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements. - A minimum grade of C must be earned in all program requirements. - Completion of specific degree requirements. - To complete your program, please submit the appropriate application found here. - The requirements of this program are subject to change without notice.

 ☐ CNET 1100 Introduction to Information Technology 3

 ☐ CNET 1105 Introduction to Cybersecurity 1

-☐ CNET 2101◆ Introduction to Networks 3
+☐ CNET 2101♦ Introduction to Networks 3

 ☐ CNET 2110♦ Principles of IT Security 3

 ☐ CNET 2114 Fundamentals of Linux/UNIX 3

 ☐ CNET 2125 System Virtualization 3

 ☐ CNET 2200♦ Network Forensics 2

 ☐ CNET 2215♦ Managing Network Security 3

 ☐ CNET 2230♦ Ethical Hacking

-☐ CNET 2302◆ Routing, Switching, and Wireless Essentials
+☐ CNET 2302♦ Routing, Switching, and Wireless Essentials 3

 □ CSCI 1101♦ Introduction to Computer Science and

 Problem-Solving 3